JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 Project Link: https://github.com/JAE-G23/Sentinel2-Roding-Water-Quality-ML

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---

-## Acknowledgements
+## 🎓Acknowledgements

 This project was completed as part of GEOL0069 at University College London, taught by Dr Michel Tsamados and Weibin Chen.
 The field data underpinning this project was collected during GEOL0024 Environmental Mapping under Dr. Alex Lipp.
 The notebook adapts code and concepts from the GEOL0069 weekly materials, applied to a new research context.

+---

+## 📜Disclaimer

+This repository contains coursework developed as part of the module GEOL0069(AI4EO) in the UCL Earth Sciences Department.

+The content represents my personal academic work and understanding.
+It is not an official course resource.
+Although care has been taken to ensure correctness, the material may not reflect future updates to course content.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>